cypherpunk-academy/2064/en/037_2021_Surprising message.md

 On her screen appeared:

 <div style="background-color: #222; color: lightgreen; padding: 20px; margin: 20px 0; font-family: 'Courier New'">
-"New message received from Totaot."
+"New message received from Thaedaot."
 </div>
 She wrote, "show."

 <div style="background-color: #222; color: lightgreen; padding: 20px; margin: 20px 0; font-family: 'Courier New'">
 I've just been contacted through Jabber.
 Someone, who wants to talk to you about Pond.
-I don't know where the my address here.
+I don't know where they have my address from.
 It's a little scary.
 He's got a pond-secret for you and said that it would take 30 minutes is valid.
 Oh, shit.
-Could be a trap.
-Real passport on!
-He said he knew what was happening to Corinne. is.
-I don't know what Corinne he's talking about.
+It could be a trap.
+Pay attention!
+He said he knew what happened to Corinne.
+I don't even know what Corinne he's talking about.

 LG, Fred